Gratin: Gratin savoyard

-Gratin savoyard is a similar dish found in the adjacent Savoie (Savoy) department.
+Gratin savoyard is a similar dish found in the adjacent Savoie department.
 It consists of alternating layers of sliced potatoes, Beaufort cheese, and pieces of butter, with bouillon as the liquid.
 Cream is not used.

 Other preparations

 Pasta

-The Neapolitan dish pasta al gratin (also referred to as pasta au gratin in American English) may be made with various kinds of pasta, including penne, rigatoni, fusilli / spirelli, macaroni, or tagliatelle.
+The Neapolitan dish pasta al gratin (also referred to as "pasta au gratin" in American English) may be made with various kinds of pasta, including penne, rigatoni, fusilli, macaroni, or tagliatelle.
 The pasta is cooked al dente, then covered with béchamel sauce, cheese (typically a mixture including scamorza, mozzarella or parmesan) and breadcrumbs, then baked.

 Seafood

 Sole au gratin is a sole gratin, often covered with mushrooms.
-Many fish-based gratins use a white gratin sauce and cheese and brown quickly.
-Cozze gratinate is a mussels-based recipe found in Italy.
+Many fish-based gratins use a white gratin sauce and cheese, and brown quickly.
+Cozze gratinate is a mussel-based recipe found in Italy.

-Janssons frestelse ("Jansson's Temptation") is a Swedish gratin of potatoes, onions, and preserved fish, somewhat similar to a French dish of potatoes with anchovies.
+Janssons frestelse ("Jansson's temptation") is a Swedish gratin of potatoes, onions, and preserved fish, somewhat similar to a French dish of potatoes with anchovies.

+Cod au gratin is a classic Newfoundland comfort food dish of cod baked in a creamy sauce and topped with cheese.